Blt Azumaya algebras and moduli of maximal orders: Relations among the moduli problems

-in which the diagonal arrows are fiberwise dense open immersions whose complements have codimension two in each geometric fiber.
+Let $V\subset\widebar X$ be the smooth locus of $\widebar X/S$.
+By construction there is a natural diagram in which the diagonal arrows are fiberwise dense open immersions whose complements have codimension two in each geometric fiber.
 By the theory of hulls \cite{kollar}, we have that the adjunction map $\ms B\to j_\ast\ms B_V$ is an isomorphism.
 Since $pi=j$, to prove the result it suffices to prove that $i_\ast\ms B_V$ is an Azumaya algebra on $\widetilde X$.

 This latter statement is \'etale local on $X$, so we may replace $X$ by the local Henselian scheme $Y$ of section \ref{sec:refl-azum-algebr}.
 In this case we have that $\ms B$ is isomorphic to $p_\ast\ms A$ for some Azumaya algebra $\ms A$.
 The algebra $i_\ast\ms B_V$ is thus isomorphic to $i_\ast\ms A_V$, and so it suffices to show that the adjunction map $a:\ms A\to i_\ast\ms A_V$ is an isomorphism.
 But the stack $\widetilde X$ is regular and $\ms A$ is locally free, so $a$ is an isomorphism if and only if it is an isomorphism in codimension $1$.
 Since $V$ has codimension $2$, we know that $a$ is an isomorphism at every codimension $1$ point, and the result follows. \end{proof}